in your browser.

 Mostly ignore the infernals except when

 The key to this first phase is being patient and keeping things under control.
 If things get out of hand once, they will be out of hand the rest of the fight.
+Maximizing your damage on Inquisitor is the key, if you pay too much attention to keeping the room clear of threats you will fall behind on boss damage.

 Manage the Nether Horrors and Infernals the same as phase 1.
 No more eyes.
 Try to maneuver around the barriers, if not possible you can jump or infernal strike over it.
 Save your Infernal Strike casts for either leaping out of